choosen/dotfiles/README.md

 Managing dotfiles with git initiated in home folder (~).
 Ignoring all files and adding them with --force option: https://drewdevault.com/2019/12/30/dotfiles.html

+## Tools installation
+I did not provided script to install required libs from brew.
+It's on my todo list.
+I install them with brew.

 ## My findings about OhMyPosh
 - completition in zsh did not work well (prompt was jumping to center of the screen).
 Beside that it seemed to be quite good project